bkpecho/gadgetgizmo/README.md

 # Gadget Gizmo - eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> Explore it live at https://gadgetgizmo.cyclic.app/

-Gadget Gizmo is a full-featured shopping cart with PayPal & credit/debit payments.
-See it in action at https://gadgetgizmo.cyclic.app/
+Gadget Gizmo is a robust eCommerce platform developed with the MERN stack and Redux, offering a complete shopping cart experience and streamlined payment processing, including PayPal and credit/debit options.

 - [Features](#features)
 - [Usage](#usage)